-- The fair market value (FMV) of the distributed property (other than money). - The amount of money received in the distribution.

-• The net precontribution gain of the partner.
+- The FMV of the distributed property (other than money). - The amount of money received in the distribution. - The net precontribution gain of the partner.

-Using the information from the attached statement, complete the worksheet below to figure your recognized gain under section 737.
+Using the information from the attached statement, complete the worksheet below to figure your recognized gain under section 737